vtex/typescript/packages/eslint-plugin-vtex/docs/rules/prefer-enum-initializers.md

 }
 ```

-If someone adds a new `Status` value to the top, both `Open` and `Closed` would have its values altered.
+If a new `Status` value is added to the top, both `Open` and `Closed` would have its values altered.

 The following patterns are not warnings: